Anti-Müllerian hormone (AMH) TechNotes

 Reagents for assay development

-HyTest provides several well-characterized murine monoclonal antibodies (MAbs) that are specific to human AMH.
+Hytest provides several well-characterized murine monoclonal antibodies (MAbs) that are specific to human AMH.
 The antibodies were developed against a recombinant human AMH.
 In addition, we provide a recombinant AMH protein that could be used as a calibrator or a standard in assay development.

 See products: